robinmetral/website/pages/notes/weeknote-12-road-trip-through-the-three-valli-of-sicily.md

 _Week 21 (22–28 May 2023)_

-Sicily week 1 with I and B. Road trip from Palermo in the northwest to Noto in the southeast to the Etna in the northeast and back to Palermo.
+First week in Sicily with I and B. Road trip from Palermo in the northwest, to Noto in the southeast, to the Etna in the northeast and back to Palermo.
 A good overview, albeit quick!
 I'd love to go back and spend more time in the Etna national park and in the Val di Noto region.

-Some memories and thoughts ordered by [valli of Sicily](https://en.m.wikipedia.org/wiki/Three_valli_of_Sicily) and roughly chronologically:
+Some memories and thoughts, ordered by [valli of Sicily](https://en.m.wikipedia.org/wiki/Three_valli_of_Sicily) and roughly chronologically:

 ### Val di Mazara